-- Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any.
-NA - b.
-Is the site or affected geographic area currently served by public transit?
-If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop?
-NA - c.
+No impacts or disturbances will be done.
+This is a pre-existing Ponel c.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

-d.
+14. Transportation Find help with answering transportation questions d.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.